SECTION 1. INTRODUCTION – 3 minutes

 RECORDING ONE

-First, answer the question – What was the problem with the B-737?
+First, answer the question – What problem did the Boeing 737 encounter that caused ATC to alert the fire crew?

 Then, you may ask the interlocutor up to 2 questions to clarify any details from the recording.